Associate Professor David Hugill

 |Phone:||613-520-2600 x 8689|

-I’m a broadly trained human geographer with research interests in urban geography, colonial urbanisms, and urban political ecology.
+I’m a broadly trained human geographer with research interests in urban geography, colonial urbanisms, and inner-city neighbourhood change.
 If there is a single theoretical commitment that unites my research, it is an interest in understanding how and why certain inequitable social relations persist in North American cities.

 At present, I am working with graduate students that are pursuing qualitative research projects on a range of urban topics.
 I am always eager to hear from prospective students that think Carleton might be a good place to pursue their research passion.